 The most obvious cost-of-ownership savings are in gasoline never purchased, but EVs are also much cheaper to maintain.
-According to the Natural Resources Defense Council, the average EV engine has two moving parts.
-The average internal combustion engine has hundreds — Teslas have just 17 moving parts in the entire drivetrain.
+According to the Drive Electric, the typical EV has only 20 moving parts compared to hundreds in an internal combustion engine.

 Newer EVs Hold Their Value at Least as Well as Old-School Cars